-When it comes to home electrical repair on Long Island, New York, do not overlook the importance of your outlet.
+When it comes to home electrical repair on Long Island, New York, do not overlook the importance of the outlet or your outlet box.
 Your home electrical outlet is a leading cause for starting fires, so it is imperative to repair any issues that arise as soon as possible.
 Keep your home safe from electrical fires by turning to the pros at ABCO Electric!

 For more information about our electrical services, please contact us today.
 We will happily answer any questions you may have regarding your home’s outlet and other electrical issues.
 For a free estimate, please call our office at 631-467-4445.
 When you call, we can provide you with a better handle on the situation, as well as schedule an appointment if needed.
 So please, if you need electrical services on Long Island you can trust, reach out to ABCO Electric today!

 Now, we are going to lay out how to effectively repair an electrical outlet.
 However, we URGE you to reach out to us if you are having difficulties with your outlet.
 This should really be left to the professionals.
 But sometimes the issue might be minor enough for you to handle yourself.
 Over the years, outlets eventually break.
 Some common signs include burn marks on the plastic, cords not being able to fit directly in, and a lack of electricity.
 It is always best to replace an outlet if any of these signs exist.
 Here are a few simple steps you can follow.

 Step 1: The first step is to simply turn off the power before working on an electrical outlet.
 Unscrew the plastic faceplate from the wall and remove it.
 Then unscrew the actual outlet box from the wall.